davidvarga/MBeautifier/README.md

 This command will create the standard configuration of formatting stored in `MBeautifier\resources\settings\MBeautyConfigurationRules.m`.

-This file is used in run-time to gather the configuration rules, therefore when the configuration has been modified, executing this function again will make the rules active.
+This file is used in run-time to gather the configuration rules, therefore when the configuration XML file has been modified, executing this function again will make the rules active.

 ### Configuration